 sudoers file.
 When a command is run via

 is logged via syslog or to the

 sudo log file.
 The

 find the ID of a session based on a number of criteria such as the user, tty

 or command run.

-In replay mode, if the standard input and output are connected to
+In replay mode, if the standard output has not been redirected,

 The options are as follows:

 sudoreplaywill play back the command's standard output, standard error and tty output.
 The

 -foption can be used to select which of these to output.
 The filter argument is a comma-separated list, consisting of one or more of following: stdout, stderr, and ttyout.